-The library provides a wide variety of materials and services, including: public access computers, free Internet access, books, magazines, large-print books, audiobooks, interlibrary loan, and more…!
+The library provides a wide variety of materials and services, including: public access computers, free Internet access, books, magazines, large-print books, interlibrary loan, and more…!

 Get a Library Card!